 Even if you've already been on ziplines elsewhere in the world before, the Extreme Zipline at the Utah Olympic Park, located just outside Park City and less than 30 minutes from Salt Lake City, Utah, will give you a thrill.
 The steep route takes you right down and over the K-120 ski jump hill that was used as part of the 2002 Olympic Games, reaching speeds of up to 50 mph in the process.
 This is as close as most of us will ever come to experiencing an Olympic ski jump, and it is as wild and scary as you've always imagined.

-Don't look down, as you zip across some of the 20 lines split between the classic and extreme courses at the Royal Gorge, which is an easy drive from Colorado Springs.
-The Royal Gorge Zipline Tours has lines spanning more than three miles of terrain.
-Some of the lines are among the fastest in the country.
+Whatever you do, don't look down, as you zip across some of the 20 lines split between the classic and extreme courses at the Royal Gorge.
+Located an easy drive from Colorado Springs, this is a biplane course that isn't for those how harbor a fear of heights.
+The Royal Gorge Zipline Tours has lines spanning more than three miles of terrain, some of which are amongst the fastest in the entire country.
 Choose between the Classic Course, which features 9 lines and speeds of up to 45 mph, or the Extreme option that sends travelers screaming down 11 lines at over 55 mph.

 The ZipRider cable ride at Icy Strait, Alaska is the largest in the world.
-It boats a length of 5330 feet and has a 1,300 vertical drop that is sure to get your heart pounding.
+It boasts a length of 5330 feet, along with a 1,300 foot vertical drop that is sure to get your heart pounding.
 Six people head downhill side by side at the same time, passing through woods and over open ground, and ensuring spectacular views of Port Frederic and Icy Strait below.
-This locale caters to cruise ships, so if you’re taking an Alaskan cruise that stops here, book early.
+This locale caters to cruise ships, so if you’re taking an Alaskan cruise that stops here, be sure to book early.

-Soar like an eagle 100 to 200 feet above Colorado's Alkali Canyon and the rushing river below on six ziplines.
-The course consists of six different lines, ranging in length from 250 feet to 1000 feet.
+Soar like an eagle 100 to 200 feet above Colorado's Alkali Canyon and the rushing river below on six different ziplines.
+Those lines range in length from 250 feet to 1000 feet, but each has its own unique characteristics and feel.
 And for the truly fearless, Zip Adventures offers the Canyon Plunge, a 65-foot drop straight down at a speed of over 20 mph.

 This is just a taste of the many zipline options that are available throughout the U.S. As the activity has grown in popularity, more and more zipline tours have popped up, even in some unexpected places.
 If you want to try this fun and exhilarating activity on your next vacation, search the Internet for options near where you'll be traveling.
 Chances are, you'll find at least one nearby.